joeblockchain/Q-Learning-Maze-Game/README.md

-# Q-Learning Maze Game (CDS524 Assignment 1)
+# Q-Learning Maze Game

 ## Overview

 This project implements a grid-based maze navigation game using the Q-learning algorithm.
 An autonomous agent learns to navigate from a fixed start position to a goal position while avoiding walls and traps.
 The environment is visualized with a Pygame-based graphical user interface (GUI), and the training process is also reproduced in Google Colab for analysis and plotting.

-This repository is created for CDS524 Assignment 1 – Reinforcement Learning Game Design.
+This repository is created for Reinforcement Learning Game Design.

 ## Game Design